 Worryingly, surveys show that many skiers only occasionally wear sun protection in the snow, exposing not only their skin but their eyes to harmful ultraviolet light from the sun.
-UVA and UVB rays are invisible but can damage the eyes causing not only a type of sunburn of the eyes called photokeratitis and temporary snow blindness, but also longer-term damage such as cataracts and eye cancer.
+UVA and UVB rays are invisible but can damage the eyes causing not only a type of sunburn of the eyes called photokeratitis and temporary snow blindness, but also longer-term damage such as cataracts.

 Why UV light is dangerous for skiers

 The sun emits UV radiation, UVA is long wave radiation and UVB is short wave.

 When you are up a mountain skiing you are exposed to 50 per cent more UV light than at sea level.
 Depending on how the fresh the snow is, between 50 and 90 per cent of UV radiation is then reflected, penetrating fog and cloudy conditions.

 How UVA and UVB rays can damage your eyes

 Ultraviolet light can damage the eyes in several ways, including:

 - Photokeratitis: This is inflammation of the cornea, the protective layer that covers the front of the eye, caused by UV light damage.
 This is sometimes referred to as type of eye sunburn.
 It is painful but usually settles down after a few days and doesn't damage your eyesight in the longer term.

 - Photoconjunctivitis: This is inflammation of the conjunctiva, the membrane that lines the inside of the eye and eye socket, and whilst painful while it lasts, it's a temporary condition that doesn't damage your eyesight.

 - Snow blindness: This is an extreme form of photokeratitis which skiers at high altitudes sometimes experience.
 It is caused by fresh snow reflecting up to 80 per cent of UV radiation.
 This intense exposure to UV light can kill off cells in the eyeball causing pain and blindness, but sight usually returns in a few days.